fafeitsch/Route-Detour-Analyzer/README.md

 If the cap is 1, then all sub tours with at most one stop less than the whole line are considered.
 This makes for two additional sub paths, making three in total.
 No matter how high the cap is, the minimal sub tours that are considered consist of two stops.

+The initial cap can also be controlled with the query parameter `cap`.

+The initial location of the map can be set with the query parameter `map=ZOOM/LATITUDE/LONGITUDE`.
+Thus by using all query params in a bookmark, all settings can easily be persisted.

 ## Sample File